1958–59 Port Vale F.C. season

+Overall, the campaign represented a spectacular turnaround for Port Vale.
+From relegation disappointment came a remarkable resurgence: a division title, record goalscoring, a cluster of impressive forward performances, and a clear message that Vale were intent on climbing back up the league pyramid.

 Overview

 Fourth Division

 The pre-season saw the arrival of the 'speedy and direct' winger Brian Jackson (signed from Liverpool for £2,000), experienced left-back Roy Pritchard (Notts County), and Peter Hall (Stoke City).
 There was also a change of chairman, as Jake Bloom took charge.
 He initiated a change of kit, as Vale played in black and amber striped jerseys with black shorts.

 The season opened with a 4–1 home defeat by Northampton Town, Andy Woan scoring the first goal of the new division.
-Roy Sproson was then dropped from the first eleven, and Vale failed to find a win in Burslem until 29 September.
+Roy Sproson was then dropped from the first XI, and Vale failed to find a win in Burslem until 29 September.
 Their away form proved to be outstanding though, as the team recorded seven wins in their first nine away fixtures.
-On 24 September, Vale Park saw its first match under the new £17,000 floodlights, as the club beat West Bromwich Albion (who included Ronnie Allen in their line-up) 5–3.
-With a 4–1 win over Southport five days later, The Sentinels 'T.G.F.' remarked that "the spell is broken".
+On 8 September, Vale won 5–1 at Hartlepools United, with John Cunliffe missing a penalty which would have given him a hat-trick.
+Another four-goal margin of victory came at Aldershot 12 days later.
+On 24 September, Vale Park saw its first match under the new £17,000 floodlights, as the club beat West Bromwich Albion (who included Ronnie Allen in their line-up) by five goals to three in front of a crowd of 13,000, with Jack Wilkinson claiming a hat-trick.
+With a 4–1 win over Southport five days later, The Sentinel's 'T.G.F.' remarked that "the spell is broken".
 Vale remained unbeaten at home for the rest of the season.
 Strong in attack, the club took until 11 October before failing to score, in a goalless draw with Oldham Athletic witnessed by Shirley Bassey (as a guest of Norman Low).
-A fortnight later Vale failed to beat Carlisle United, as referee J.G.Williams blew the full-time whistle just as a Jack Wilkinson header was floating into the opposition's net.
+A fortnight later Vale failed to beat Carlisle United, as referee J.G.Williams blew the full-time whistle just as a Wilkinson header was floating into the opposition's net.
 On 8 November, Vale beat Exeter City 5–3 in a top-of-the-table clash.
-Two consecutive away defeats followed soon after, as Vale fell down to third.
+Two consecutive away defeats followed soon after, as Vale fell to third.
 The 4–2 loss in an 'appalling mud bath' at The Den saw the débuts of keeper Ken Hancock and striker Graham Barnett.